 Providence Equity suffers another senior Asia departure

-Patrick Corso, a managing director, has stepped down as head of Providence's Hong Kong office, people familiar with the move told Reuters.
+Patrick Corso, a senior managing director, has stepped down as head of Providence's Hong Kong office, people familiar with the move told Reuters.

 The reasons for the U.S. buyout firm's turnover at the top in Asia are unclear.
-Rhode Island-based Providence has had a relatively low profile in Asia - especially outside of India - compared with its global peers, at a time when a dearth of asset sales has tended to give an edge to funds with a broader focus.
+The Rhode Island-based firm has had a relatively low profile in Asia - especially outside of India - compared with its global peers, at a time when a dearth of asset sales has tended to give an edge to funds with a broader focus.